Low-noise quantum frequency conversion in a monolithic cavity with bulk periodically poled potassium titanyl phosphate: Performance

-Here $\eta_{ext}$ includes all losses not scaling with distance: the external conversion efficiency of 33\%, narrowband filter ($\mbox{FWHM}=5 \mbox{ pm}$) losses of 50\% and the detection efficiency of 90\%. $R_{NV}$ is the rate of the single photons from NV centers in diamond, $N_C$ the noise rate of the converter and $N_D$ the dark noise rate of the detector. $\alpha_t$ is the loss per distance in the telecommunication fiber.
-This extends the analysis of "point-to-point links" for example in \cite{vanloock}, where converter noise and detector dark counts are not considered.
-In the here presented example, for all cases the same $R_{NV} = 24 \mbox{ kHz} $, $\eta_{ext} \approx 0.15 $, $\alpha_t=-0.17\mbox{dB/km}$ and $N_D = 1 \mbox{ Hz}$ were assumed.\\ Without conversion of the 637 nm photon to telecom wavelength, the losses are so strong that the SNR would effectively drop below one within a few kilometers.
+Without conversion of the 637 nm photon to telecom wavelength, the losses are so strong that the SNR would effectively drop below one within a few kilometers.
 In contrast, quantum frequency conversion not only allows for distances of up to about 150 km, but when compared to the state-of-the-art ppLN waveguide converter \cite{dreau}, the bulk ppKTP converter presented here offers a significant constant advantage that is maintained up to 100 km.
 Our assumed 1 Hz of detector noise starts limiting the overall SNR for the presented converter in the range of 100-150 km, diminishing the advantage of further suppressing converter noise.
 Above 150 km the SNR for all three scenarios drop significantly and quantum repeater schemes become necessary \cite{vanloock} to maintain suitably large rates.
-Note that, because the dark counts of the detector are assumed to be 1 Hz for noiseless conversion the SNR is equal to the expected rates per second which can be recorded at a certain distance.
+Note that, because the dark counts of the detector are assumed to be 1 Hz for noiseless conversion the SNR is equal to the expected rates per second which can be recorded at a certain distance. \\While at large distances, the performance of our converter asymptotes towards that of an ideal converter, over shorter distances -- ranges associated with metropolitan or intra-city links -- a considerable performance gap remains.
+Closing this gap requires foremost a further reduction in the noise floor of the converter, and secondarily, improvements to the efficiency (both internal and external).\\